 Staff and the consultant will meet with the general public, and decision makers on the various topics.
 These meetings will take place throughout the process, and there will be many opportunities to make comments before a draft NZO is finalized.
 Specific issues to be covered and the public process will be further developed with the consultant.
 It is expected that work on the NZO will culminate with adoption by the City Council in the Fall of 2016.

-Community/Planning Commission Workshop on use regulations, Thursday, June 25, 2015, 3:00 p.m., David Gebhard Public Meeting Room at 630 Garden Street.
+A Community/Planning Commission Workshop on use regulations was held on Thursday, June 25, 2015, 3:00 p.m., David Gebhard Public Meeting Room at 630 Garden Street.

-An informal Open House with Planners available to answer questions is scheduled from 1:30 p.m. to 2:45 p.m. in the room prior to the Community/Planning Commission Workshop.
+An informal Open House with Planners available to answer questions was from 1:30 p.m. to 2:45 p.m. in the room prior to the Community/Planning Commission Workshop.

 NZO Joint Committee